 One should note that for one variable or, more general, for several commuting variables one has very powerful classical analytical tools (like Fourier transform) for dealing with those objects.
 In the non-commutative, however, all those classical tools break down and one is in need of a new kind of non-commutative analysis (aka free analysis).
 Such a theory is still in its infancy.

-In the projects of the ERC Advanced Grant NCDFP, held by Roland Speicher, the aim is to develop the tools for dealing with such non-commutative distributions.
+In the projects of the ERC Advanced Grant NCDFP, held by Roland Speicher between 2014 and 2019, the aim was to develop tools for dealing with such non-commutative distributions.

 Links to web pages concerning free probability

 - Banff Workshop on Free Probability Theory, 2004 (including Final Report)

 - Banff Workshop on Free Probability, Extensions and Applications, 2008 (including Final Report)